GPU Usage

 More explanation for the above example can be found here.

-- On grete, you automatically block the whole node, getting all 4 GPUs on each node.
+• On non-shared partitions (e.g. grete, grete-h100, …) you automatically block the whole node, getting all 4 GPUs on each node.
 This is suited best for very large jobs.
 There are no nodes with 8 GPUs in this partition.

-It is possible to request more system memory than the default of 16GiB.
-If you wanted 20GiB of RAM, you would use the additional Slurm argument --mem=20G
+It is possible to request less or more system memory than the default.
+If you wanted 20GiB of RAM, you could use the additional Slurm argument --mem=20G.
+We recommend to not explicitly request memory or CPU cores at all, in most cases Slurm will assign an appropriate amount, proportional to the number of GPUs you reserved.

 The example script below requests two A100 GPUs: